Bhagsys/pwn.college_Bhagesh/Perceiving Permissions.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+group ownership can be changed with the chgrp command

 ## Fun with Groups Names
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+ in this level, that is not going to work.
+I'll still allow you to use chgrp, but I have randomized the name of the group that your user is in.
+You will need to use the id command to figure that name out, then chgrp to victory.

 ### Solve
 **Flag:** `pwn.college{48PVTTZIYyL50fHAxlmvb2s9mS_.QXycjM1wyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+use id command to see all groups anf then use chgrp to run /flag

 ```hacker@permissions~fun-with-groups-names:~$ chgrp grp11474 /flag
 hacker@permissions~fun-with-groups-names:~$ cat /flag